What Is Zero Trust?

 How To Implement a Zero Trust Architecture

 Going from strategy to application of zero trust is a little more complicated than just requiring multi-factor authentication and calling it a day.
-The application will depend on the organization’s business and security needs, as well as organization or industry-specific risk factors that need to be addressed.
+The application will depend on the organisation’s business and security needs, as well as organisation or industry-specific risk factors that need to be addressed.

-However, there are general guidelines organizations can follow to work towards zero trust architecture:
+However, there are general guidelines organisations can follow to work towards zero trust architecture:

 - Identify and assess important access points that would require extra controls.
 Those can be as broad as the entire network or as granular as individual files.

-- Identify the users that would utilize those access points and assets.
+- Identify the users that would utilise those access points and assets.

 - Determine what technologies or solutions to use to create the access control, such as multi-factor authentication.